zkSync-Community-Hub/zksync-community/get-involved/zk-success.md

 #### ZK Success Rookie

 * [ ] Fill out the ZK Success Rookie form (On Discord in the #🌱│get-involved channel)
-* [ ] Gain as much knowledge about zkSync and Zk-Rollup technology as possible!
+* [ ] Gain as much knowledge about ZKsync and Zk-Rollup technology as possible!
 * [ ] Must have the Verified Level 1 role on Discord ([https://guild.xyz/zksync-era](https://guild.xyz/zksync-era))
-* [ ] Be helpful, spread positivity and provide guidance in the zkSync Discord
+* [ ] Be helpful, spread positivity and provide guidance in the ZKsync Discord
 * [ ] Report scams, bugs or other issues that you might encounter.
 For best practices you can review the [Discord Best Practices page](https://matterlabs.gitbook.io/zksync-community-hub/the-community/discord-best-practices)

 #### ZK Success Intern

 * [ ] Must have the ZK Success Rookie for <mark style="background-color:yellow;">**at least 2 months**</mark>
-* [ ] Must provide support in the [zkSync Discord](https://join.zksync.dev/) server
+* [ ] Must provide support in the [ZKsync Discord](https://join.zksync.dev/) server
 * [ ] Must have the Verified Level 2 role on Discord ([https://guild.xyz/zksync-era](https://guild.xyz/zksync-era))
 * [ ] Familiarize yourself with the [Community Hub Docs](https://matterlabs.gitbook.io/zksync-community-hub/)
-* [ ] Familiarize yourself with all of the channels, their uses, and roles in the zkSync Discord
+* [ ] Familiarize yourself with all of the channels, their uses, and roles in the ZKsync Discord
 * [ ] Must pass the ZK Success Intern Quiz (On Discord in the #🌱│get-involved channel)

 {% hint style="info" %}
-The quiz is designed to test your knowledge about zkSync and the zkSync Discord to ensure that you are ready to join as a ZK Success Intern.
+The quiz is designed to test your knowledge about ZKsync and the ZKsync Discord to ensure that you are ready to join as a ZK Success Intern.
 While you have the flexibility to attempt the quiz multiple times, please note that failing will result in a temporary **7-day period** during which you cannot retake the quiz.
 {% endhint %}

 #### ZK Success Pro

-* [ ] Must have actively offered support for another **3 months** in the zkSync Discord **with the ZK Success Intern Role**
+* [ ] Must have actively offered support for another **3 months** in the ZKsync Discord **with the ZK Success Intern Role**
 * [ ] Fill out the ZK Success application (On Discord in the #🌱│get-involved channel)
 * [ ] Pass voting process by other ZK Success members